 These sourdough blintzes are always a favorite.
 Blintz filling is soft and warm and the crispy butter-fried sourdough crepes taste like nutty browned butter.
 Nothing beats a topping of warm berry compote to complete one of history’s finest dishes.

-Blintz, Blini or Stuffed Crepe?
+Blintz, Blini, or Stuffed Crepe?

 In this version I use my homemade strained yogurt cheese (labneh).
 It is lightly sweetened with honey and makes a sweet, creamy, cheesy filling.
-If you don’t have access or time to make your own yogurt cheese you can substitute plain greek yogurt (either strained into cheese or not), ricotta, mascarpone, goat cheese, farmer’s curd, or even cottage cheese in the filling.
+If you don’t have access to or time to make your own yogurt cheese you can substitute plain Greek yogurt (either strained into cheese or not), ricotta, mascarpone, goat cheese, farmer’s curd, or even cottage cheese in the filling.

 Taking plain yogurt and turning it into a soft spreadable cheese is as easy as pouring the yogurt into a cotton bag and letting it drain.
 You will also be blessed with the probiotic and acidic whey that comes off the yogurt as a byproduct of making labneh.
-Whey can then be used to soak oats or other grains, make mayonnaise, start a lacto-fermented project or added to smoothies.
+Whey can then be used to soak oats or other grains, make mayonnaise, start a lacto-fermented project, or added to smoothies.
 Learn how to make yogurt cheese at home with my recipe, Raw Milk Labneh Cheese – Strained Yogurt Cheese.

-I love fresh berries don’t get me wrong, but I also love the fact that you can use frozen berries in this recipe and still have a lovely warm berry compote anytime of year.
+I love fresh berries, don’t get me wrong, but I also love the fact that you can use frozen berries in this recipe and still have a lovely warm berry compote any time of year.
 I used a combination of frozen strawberries and blueberries in my version.
 Any other fresh or frozen berry would work just as well!

 Rolling a crepe into a blintz is very easy.
 Here is a handy guide so you can roll the perfect blintz!